Nerd911/WNet/docs/index.md

 sq_distance_matrix = torch.hypot(Xij, Yij)
 ```
 So now we got the distances between pixels, we can set all distance to 0 if they are larger than the given radius using a mask.
-We apply the mask after we did the division and the exponential.
-After we did that we can multiply the 2 matrices to create the final weight matrix.
+We first apply the mask to the sq_distance_matrix, divide this matrix and apply the exponential.
+After applying these transformations, the two matrices are multiplied to create the final weight matrix

 ```python
 mask = sq_distance_matrix.le(radius)